wkumari/draft-kh-dnsop-7706bis/README.md

    Validation:  When using separate views or separate instances, the DS
-      records in the slaved zone will be validated as the zone data is accessed by the recursive server.
+      records in the slaved zone will be validated as the zone data is

+Kumari & Hoffman        Expires September 3, 2018               [Page 8]

+Internet-Draft          Running Root on Loopback              March 2018

+      accessed by the recursive server.
 When using the same view, this validation does not occur for the slaved zone.

-Kumari & Hoffman        Expires September 2, 2018               [Page 8]

-Internet-Draft          Running Root on Loopback              March 2018

    Caching:  When using separate views or instances, the recursive
       server will cache all of the queries for the slaved zone, just as